iamdcj/javascripts/core/lexical-structure/semicolons/README.md

 ### Optional

-Semicolons are not required when authoring JavaScript applications, dependant on how the authored code is formatted.
+Semicolons are not required when authoring JavaScript applications in certain situations, but are required in other situations, broadly speaking;

-Broadly speaking; **If each statement lives on its own line, then there isn't a requirement for it to be completed with a semicolon.**
+**If each statement lives on its own line, then there isn't a requirement for it to be completed with a semicolon.**

 Some developers always omit semicolons in their source, others, like myself, strive to code with semicolons present.